If you’ve been thinking about treatment options for opioid dependence, your doctor may discuss Zubsolv with you.

 - Opioids.
 Examples of opioids include hydrocodone, morphine, and oxycodone.
 Zubsolv contains the opioid drug buprenorphine.
 Taking other opioids with Zubsolv can increase your risk for side effects and opioid overdose.

-- Benzodiazepines and other sedative drugs.
-Examples of benzodiazepines and sedatives include alprazolam, diazepam, zolpidem, and muscle relaxants.
-Taking these medications together with Zubsolv can increase your risk for drowsiness, sedation, and Zubsolv overdose.
+- Benzodiazepines and other central nervous system (CNS) depressant drugs.
+Zubsolv is a type of drug called a CNS depressant.
+Examples of benzodiazepines and other CNS depressants include alprazolam, diazepam, zolpidem, certain muscle relaxers, and medications for insomnia.
+Taking these medications together with Zubsolv can increase your risk for drowsiness, sedation, CNS depression, and Zubsolv overdose.

 - Macrolide antibiotics and antifungals.
 An example of these antibiotics is clarithromycin.
 Examples of antifungals include ketoconazole and fluconazole.
 Taking any of these medications with Zubsolv can increase buprenorphine levels in your body.
 (Buprenorphine is one of the active drugs in Zubsolv.)
 And this increases your risk for side effects from Zubsolv.
 If you need to take any of these medications with Zubsolv, your doctor will lower your Zubsolv dosage until you finish treatment with the other medication.